BlasBenito/spatialRF/README.md

 ## The data

-The package includes an example dataset named **plant\_richness\_df**, a data frame with plant species richness and predictor variables for 227 ecoregions in the Americas; a distance matrix among the ecoregion edges named, well, **distance\_matrix**, and **plant\_richness\_sf**, an sf file containing the centroids of the polygons represented in **plant\_richness\_df**.
+The package includes an example dataset named **plant\_richness\_df**, a data frame with plant species richness and predictors for 227 ecoregions in the Americas, a distance matrix among the ecoregion edges named, well, **distance\_matrix**, and **plant\_richness\_sf**, an sf file containing the centroids of the polygons represented in **plant\_richness\_df**.

 ``` r